Simple Wind Down Routine To Help Your Baby or Toddler Sleep Much More Easily

 So let’s recap…

-- Try to avoid your baby/toddler getting overtired or overstimulated by keeping an eye out for hour long their awake before bed.
+- Try to avoid your baby/toddler getting overtired or overstimulated by keeping an eye out for how long they are awake before bed.

 - Turn off the TV, Ipads, Phones etc… Keep the lighting low, ideally without artificial lighting to help melatonin levels rise naturally.